saltstack/salt/doc/topics/tutorials/master-cluster.rst

 Running a cluster master requires all nodes in the cluster to have a shared filesystem.
 The `cluster_pki_dir`, `cache_dir`, `file_roots` and `pillar_roots` must all be on a shared filesystem.
-Most implimentations will also server the masters publish and request server ports via a tcp load balancer.
+Most implementations will also serve the masters publish and request server ports via a tcp load balancer.
 All of the masters in a cluster are assumed to be running on a reliable local area network.

-Each master in a cluster maintains it's own public and private key, and an in memory aes key.
+Each master in a cluster maintains its own public and private key, and an in memory aes key.
 Each cluster peer also has access to the `cluster_pki_dir` where a cluster wide public and private key are stored.
-In addition the cluster wide aes key is generated and stored in the `cluster_pki_dir`.
-In addition, when operation as a cluster, minion keys are stored in the `cluster_pki_dir` instead of the master's `pki_dir`.
+In addition, the cluster wide aes key is generated and stored in the `cluster_pki_dir`.
+Further, when operation as a cluster, minion keys are stored in the `cluster_pki_dir` instead of the master's `pki_dir`.